sgothel/gluegen/doc/GlueGen_Mapping.md

 The static Java callback dispatcher fetches the Java `UserParam` *Object* from the key-mapped data value.

+Instead of using the default plain Java `Object` type, a [custom *UserParam*](#custom-callback-userparamclass) can be specified [in the configuration](#javacallback-configuration), which is recommended for more clarity in the resulting API.

 #### Struct Type User Param (Homogeneous)
 A [GlueGen generated *Struct type*](#struct-mapping) is used for both, `SetCallbackFunctionName` and `CallbackFunctionType`.